 There are several changes in the bone marrow microenvironment that are thought to promote the development of MDS.
 Some of the changes in the bone marrow microenvironment also help to explain the abnormal or ineffective development of the components of blood.
-Several of the current medications used
+Several of the current medications used to treat MDS target one or more of these areas.

-What Happens to Bone Marrow in MDS?
+What happens to bone marrow in MDS?